-That coach wanted to focus on 3 different things.
+That coach wanted to focus on 3 different problems.
 And it’s hard to see how they can all be linked together like the way brain fog and fatigue can be.
 For instance, I doubt people think to themselves “I have to lose weight because I have hypertension and want to avoid kidney disease.”

 So that’s the first problem this coach had.
 But there’s another one.